Gornak40/algolymp/README.md

 ### About

-**This tool is still in development.**
+**This tool is in beta right now.**

-*Reset problem to a zero revision for better user experience.*

 This tool uses `problem.xml` for uploading all package content.

 Useful for migration from `polygon.lksh.ru` to `polygon.codeforces.com`.

 Designed to replace ~~legacy~~ [polygon-cli](https://github.com/kunyavskiy/polygon-cli) tool.

+*Ensure that the problem you are uploading the package into is empty.*

 ### Flags
 - `-i` - problem id (required)